 II.
 The Stoa of Attalos, a covered walkway built by and named after King Attalos II of Pergamon.

-- Acropolis Museum - Opened in 2009, the new Acropolis Museum is located beneath the Acropolis’ south slope.
-The museum primarily showcases pediment sculptures, reliefs, and statues from the sacred rock, which adorned its decoration.
+- Acropolis Museum - The new Acropolis Museum, opened in 2009, is located under the south slope of the Acropolis.
+It primarily houses pediment sculptures, reliefs, and statues found on the sacred rock, which formed its decoration.

 With over 4,000 exhibits, the Acropolis Museum is regarded as one of the world’s finest and most important museums.